Outcome vs Process Goals: The Distinction That Decides Whether You Finish

 Process goals put you in control of your daily actions, fostering intrinsic motivation.
 Unlike outcome goals, which may depend on external factors, process goals are entirely within your power to achieve.

-Additionally, process goals substantially boost self-efficacy (d = 1.11), creating confidence that fuels ongoing motivation.
-Studies guided by self-regulation theory showed even greater performance enhancements (d = 1.53), confirming that focusing on controllable actions creates sustainable improvement.
+Process goals also substantially boost self-efficacy (d = 1.11), creating confidence that fuels ongoing motivation [13].
+Studies guided by self-regulation theory showed even larger performance enhancements (d = 1.53), confirming that focusing on controllable actions creates sustainable improvement [13].

 Reduced Stress and Burnout